thecoshman/http/http.md

     Data for global authentication.

-    If specified, will require the specified credentials to access any path on the server.
+    Equivalent to --path-auth with a root path and the same crednetials.

+    This argument is deprecated, and will be replaced with the current version of --path-auth on the next breaking release.
+    Use --path-auth in new designs to avoid surprises.

     Default: None.